FAQs

 Students with this status are eligible to take up to 9 credits (3 graduate courses).

-Students who wish to complete a graduate program (M.Ed., M.A., or Certificate) MUST complete a graduate application for admission with the Office of Graduate Enrollment .
+Students who wish to complete a graduate program (M.Ed., M.A., or Certificate) MUST complete a graduate application for admission with the Office of Graduate Enrollment and Management.

-2. Matriculated Students – Students who have completed a graduate application for admission the Office of Graduate Enrollment and have been accepted into a graduate program.
+2. Matriculated Students – Students who have completed a graduate application for admission to the Office of Graduate Enrollment and Management and have been accepted into a graduate program.

 PAWS is a student database that allows students to initiate and complete many student services processes.
-Below are a few of the most widely used processes students have the ability to do in PAWS.
-Students can access PAWS through TCNJ today.
+Below are a few of the most widely used processes students can perform in PAWS.
+Students can access PAWS through TCNJ Today.

 1. Course descriptions